City of Encinitas

 Public Hearings

-Staff presented an introduction on the Mobility Element Update to the Mobility & Traffic Safety Commission on June 14, 2021, to the Planning Commission on July 15, 2021, and to the City Council on November 10, 2021.
+Staff presented an introduction on the Circulation Element Update to the Mobility & Traffic Safety Commission on June 14, 2021, to the Planning Commission on July 15, 2021, and to the City Council on November 10, 2021.

 The City Council adopted the VMT Analysis Guidelines on November 8, 2023.